-While the vast majority of our canine companions are notorious chowhounds, some dogs are finicky eaters.
-In addition to making mealtime a chore, dainty eaters aren’t doing themselves any favors in the long run.
-As long as it doesn’t lead to obesity, having a dog with a hearty appetite is actually a good thing.
-Because dogs gain essential nutrients from their food, dogs who eat a balanced diet have healthier immune systems than dogs who are underweight.
-But what happens when your dog is a little too food-obsessed?
-In some cases, dogs will gnaw your shoes and chew your furniture, and they might even scarf down the contents of your garbage can.
-Can dogs eat garbage safely?
-We’ll tell you everything you need to know.
+Just like people, every dog has their own unique approach when it comes to food.
+Some of our canine companions are chowhounds, but others are picky eaters.
+In addition to making mealtime a chore, dainty eaters aren’t actually doing themselves any favors.
+As long as they aren’t obese, having a dog with a hearty appetite is a good thing.
+Because dogs gain essential nutrients from their food, those who eat a balanced diet have healthier immune systems than underweight dogs.

 You’re not alone if the thought of eating garbage makes you cringe.
 But for dogs, our trash might as well be an all-you-can-eat buffet.
 From leftover food to plastic wrappers, our trash cans hold a veritable smorgasbord as far as our pups are concerned.
 Still, this behavior often leaves us scratching our heads.
-After all, why would a dog eat from the garbage when he has a fresh serving of food and water at his disposal?
-According to the experts, there’s a perfectly reasonable explanation: trash smells appetizing to dogs.
+After all, why would a dog eat from the garbage when they have a fresh serving of food and water at their disposal?
+According to the experts, there’s a perfectly reasonable explanation: Trash smells appetizing to dogs.

 You wouldn’t eat expired or rancid food, and neither should your dog.
 While some dogs merely retrieve pieces of cardboard or plastic from the trash to chew on, others ingest their stolen trash treasures.
 Unfortunately, this can lead to an illness called garbage toxicosis, sometimes known as garbage gut.
 Symptoms range from mild nausea and flatulence to severe vomiting, diarrhea, and even seizures.